maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

                 $> cd ~ or cd  - it will go to user home directory
                 $> cd -   -- it will go to prev directory from where you came

+## touch

+    >
+       - creating empty file
+          Ex:
+               $> touch test.txt - creates empty file.
+               $> touch test1.txt test2.txt - creates multiple empty files
+        - If the file already exists, it opens the file in write mode and the timestamp of the file is updated.

 ## cp

-    >
+    >   - you can create a file with same content of file
         - using this command you can copy a file.
             Ex:
                 $> cp test.txt test-temp.txt

-        - To copy folders you need to add the -r
+        - To copy folders you need to add the -R
             Ex:
-                $> cp -r fruits cars  or cp fruits/*  cars
+                $> cp -R fruits cars

 ## mv